gigafied/minion/getting_started.md

 Just make sure all <code>minion.provides()</code> calls happen before the first <code>minion.require()</code> call.

+You can also pass paths to <code>minion.configure()</code> with the <code>paths</code> property, so intead of the above, you could do:

+	minion.configure({paths: [
+	    {
+	        "file": "path/to/js/classes1.min.js",
+	        "classes": [
+					"com.example.Example",
+					"com.example.Example2",
+					"com.example.Example3"
+	        ]
+	    },
+	    {
+	        "file": "path/to/js/classes2.min.js",
+	        "classes": [
+					"com.example.Example4",
+					"com.example.Example5",
+					"com.example.Example6"
+	        ]
+	    }
+	]});

+This is the syntax the build script will output for you, that you can just copy and paste into your application.

 ## WOOT!!!

 If you've made it here, you should now have a pretty solid understanding of MinionJS and how to use it.
 We also threw some [JSDocs](http://gigafied.github.com/minion/docs/) together, if you want to dive in even deeper.